samiulislamponik/codewar/7kyu/readme.md

-# Formatting Details:
+## Formatting Details:

-- First Problem Name with file link.
+- First Problem Name with my solution file link.
 - Alternative code or Best Practice code.
 - New Concept Details.
 - And It will be continued untile new Rank up.